martapanic/wsa-prada-reddit-analysis/README.md

 - **Window.** The analysis covers 1 April – 21 May 2026.
 Discussion after 21 May is not included.
 - **Language.** Sentiment, emotion and NER are computed on the English‑tagged sub‑corpus only (about 70 % of the texts).
 Portuguese, Spanish and French posts are described in aggregate but not analysed with their own pipelines.
 - **Community coverage.** Louvain communities are defined only on the 88 authors of the giant component.
-Roughly 97 % of the texts are written by authors outside the giant component and therefore do not carry a community label.
+As a result, community-level content analysis covers about 110 English texts, while the majority of the corpus is analysed only at the global level.
 - **NER model.** `en_core_web_sm` is the small SpaCy model: it sometimes mislabels hashtags or short tokens (e.g. `ai`, `tucci`, `devilwearsprada2`) as locations.
 The errors do not affect the dominant ranks but should be acknowledged when reading individual entries of the entity tables.
 - **Promotional accounts.** A small number of accounts (e.g. `@ourmovieguide`) repost template content.
 They are flagged with `is_likely_promo` and kept in the network for transparency rather than silently filtered out.